mrmcshane/docker-training/0x-secret-storage/README.md

 We will be using vault in this example of how to do secret storage with containers.

-**Note:** this is a work in progress, don't follow this guide just yet
+**Note:** This is less of a task about learning docker than it is a basic example of using docker to host a basic python application with its secrets stored in vault.

 ## Docker Compose Config